isomerpages/moe-ganengsengpri/_cca/Clubs/Info Comm and Media Club.md

 *   Coding (with drones, leading to aerial photography)
 *   Animation (using Scratch)

-An important part of learning is the transference of skills to others.
+<p align="justify">An important part of learning is the transference of skills to others.
 IMC members are given the opportunities to share their skills with members of other CCAs like the uniform groups (ie. Scouts, Brownies).
 They shared what they have learned about cyberwellness with the uniform groups and enlisted their help to become cyberwellness advocates.
-This initiative is well-received by the uniform groups and IMC will continue to look for opportunities to share their skills (like photography, videography, coding) with other CCAs.
+This initiative is well-received by the uniform groups and IMC will continue to look for opportunities to share their skills (like photography, videography, coding) with other CCAs.</p>

 **Drones Competition 2019**